-CHARITABLE CONTRIBUTIONS should principally be motivated by generosity.
+CHARITABLE GIFTS should principally be motivated by generosity.
 Still, don’t overlook the tax advantages.

 If you give cash, you can deduct the entire contribution.
-For instance, if you’re in the 25% federal income tax bracket, a $1 contribution will save you 25 cents in taxes.
-You only get this tax benefit if you itemize your deductions, rather than taking the standard deduction.
-If you usually take the standard deduction, you might bunch two or three years of charitable contributions into one tax year and see if that allows you to itemize.
-In any one year, the deduction for cash donations is capped at 50% of your adjusted gross income.
+For instance, if you’re in the 24% federal income tax bracket, a $1 contribution will save you 24 cents in taxes.
+Usually, you only get this tax benefit if you itemize your deductions, rather than taking the standard deduction.
+If you typically take the standard deduction—which will become more common, thanks to the higher standard deduction introduced by 2017’s tax law—you might bunch two or three years of charitable contributions into one tax year and see if that allows you to itemize.
+In any one year, the deduction for cash donations is typically capped at 60% of your adjusted gross income.
 Any excess can be rolled over and used during the subsequent five years.

 Looking to save even more in taxes?
-Often the smartest strategy is to give appreciated assets that you have held for more than a year and which would otherwise be taxed at the long-term capital gains rate.
+If you itemize, often the smartest strategy is to give appreciated assets that you have held for more than a year and which would otherwise be taxed at the long-term capital gains rate.
 Donating appreciated assets can have three tax benefits.